Gagosian Gallery

-The Gagosian Gallery is a modern and contemporary art gallery owned and directed by Larry Gagosian.
+Gagosian Gallery is a modern and contemporary art gallery owned and directed by Larry Gagosian.
 The gallery exhibits some of the most well-known artists of the 20th and 21st centuries.
 As of 2024, Gagosian employs 300 people at 19 exhibition spaces – including New York City, London, Paris, Basel, Beverly Hills, San Francisco, Rome, Athens, Geneva, and Hong Kong – designed by architects such as Caruso St John, Richard Gluckman, Richard Meier, Jean Nouvel, and Annabelle Selldorf.

 In 2011, a survey of art dealers by The Wall Street Journal estimated that Gagosian Gallery had annual sales of about $1 billion.
 In May 2011 alone, half the works for evening sale by major auction houses in New York City were by artists represented by the gallery.

 History and expansion

 1980s

 Larry Gagosian opened his first gallery in Los Angeles in 1980, showing the work of young contemporary artists such as Eric Fischl and Jean-Michel Basquiat.

-The business expanded from Los Angeles to New York: In 1989, a new, spacious gallery opened on the Upper East Side of Manhattan at 980 Madison Avenue, with the inaugural exhibition "The Maps of Jasper Johns".
+The business expanded from Los Angeles to New York: In 1989, a new, spacious gallery opened on the Upper East Side of Manhattan at 980 Madison Avenue, with the inaugural exhibition The Maps of Jasper Johns.
 The Gagosian Gallery in New York City mounted exhibitions dedicated to the history of The New York School, Abstract expressionism, and Pop art by showing early work of Robert Rauschenberg, Roy Lichtenstein, and Willem de Kooning.
 During its first two years, the Madison Avenue space, once used by Sotheby's and Parke-Bernet, presented work by Yves Klein, Andy Warhol, Cy Twombly, and Jackson Pollock.
 Artists such as Walter De Maria, Francesco Clemente, and Peter Halley were represented by Gagosian.